irfannfl/ulurin/readme.md

 # ULUR IN
-Simple URL shortener for apache
+Simple URL shortener for apache with PHP & MySQL

 https://ulur.in